guevarsd/ALL-Image-Classification/README.md

+### Leukemia Classification Project

-This branch includes the update to the Final_Model.py.
+This branch includes the update to the Final_Model.py and the first attempt using googlenet's architecture.